-How to Use the In School Deferment
+How to Use the In-School Deferment

-In school deferment allows you to temporarily stop making payments on your student loans while you’re enrolled in school.
+An in-school deferment allows you to temporarily stop making payments on your student loans while you’re enrolled in school.

-To qualify, you must be enrolled at least half-time in an eligible institution, which includes most colleges and universities in the United States (as well as some institutions outside of the U.S.).
+To qualify, you must be enrolled at least half-time in an eligible institution, which includes most colleges and universities in the United States, as well as some institutions outside of the U.S.

-How to Use In School Deferment
+How to Use In-School Deferment

-Verify enrollment: your loan servicer will verify that you are enrolled at least half-time.
+Verify enrollment: Your loan servicer will verify that you are enrolled at least half-time.

-This can happen electronically, but in some cases you’ll need an official at your school to sign off on your request.
-If so, visit your Student Aid office to get verification.
+This can happen electronically, but in some cases, you’ll need an official at your school to sign off on your request.
+If so, visit your student aid office to get verification.

-How Long does Deferment Last?
+How Long Does Deferment Last?

-Interest Costs (and Payments)
+Interest Costs and Payments

 If approved, you can stop making payments, but interest charges don’t stop.

-- If you have unsubsidized loans, interest will continue to accrue
+- If you have unsubsidized loans, interest will continue to accrue.

-If you Don’t Qualify
+If You Don’t Qualify

+If your request is denied, you might have other options.
 Contact your loan servicer immediately if you’re having a hard time making payments.

-Forbearance is an option if your required monthly payments are too high for the amount of income you bring in.
+A forbearance provides another option if your required monthly payments are too high for the amount of income you bring in.
 You can temporarily stop making payments, but interest will accrue on your debt.